sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 Before I learned how to use rsync, I would drag and drop my "code" folder from my main hard drive to a folder on my external hard drive called "back-ups", and date it like "2020-12-01-back-up-code".
 Every few months I'd make a new one, then maybe delete the oldest one.

-This approach is simple and easy to understand, but it hnas some real downsides.
+This approach is simple and easy to understand, but it has some real downsides.
 First, the external hard drive would need 2x, 3x, or 4x more space than whatever I was backing up.
 Second, each back-up would start from scratch, taking hours.
 And third, sometimes I could see where some files just wouldn't be transferred over at all!

 There had to be a better way!
 But I didn't want to jump into a do-it-all solution.
 Which brought me to rsync.